astroveny/aws-bootcamp-cruddur-2023/journal/week9.md

 Create a new IAM policy to allow ECR actions then attach it to CodeBuild bake image role

-- Create new IAM policy using the following json
+- Create a new IAM policy using the following json
 - Attach the policy to CodeBuild bake image role
 ```json
 {